The short answer is, yes, estate planning can be a smart move for everyone.

 Death is not the only situation in which you may be unable to make a decision.
 You may be alive yet incapacitated, and in this scenario it can be difficult for your loved ones to know what you want them to do.

-A living will can be highly valuable because it lays out how you want to be treated during your end-of-life care, including specific treatments to take or refrain from taking.
+Writing a living will can be highly valuable because it lays out how you want to be treated during your end-of-life care, including specific treatments to take or refrain from taking.

 A living will is often combined with a durable power of attorney, a legal document that can allow a surrogate to make decisions on behalf of the incapacitated individual.